Unified first law and some general prescription: a redefinition of surface gravity: Friedmann Equations from the ufl

 and

-Note that Kodama vector is very similar to the Killing vector $\left(\frac{\partial}{\partial t}\right)^a$ in the de-Sitter space.
-Also Kodama vector takes the role of the time-like Killing vector (in stationary BH space-time) for dynamical BH and FRW space-time.
+Note that the Kodama vector is very similar to the Killing vector $\left(\frac{\partial}{\partial t}\right)^a$ in the de Sitter space.
+Also Kodama vector takes the role of the timelike Killing vector (in stationary BH spacetime) for dynamical BH and FRW spacetime.
 Further, it can be used as a preferred time evolution vector field in spherically symmetric dynamical systems.